hqyone/tRNAExplorer/README.md

 The tRNAExplorer contains three modules:
 *   tRNAExplorer.py : main program to mapping and quantify tRNA/tRF
 *   tRNA_db_maker.py : program to format the tRNA database which will be used by tRNAExplorer.py
-*   Report_create.ipynb : program to analysis data and draw chart to visualization data.
+*   Report_creater.ipynb : program to analysis data and draw chart to visualization data.

 Processing steps are summarized in Figure 2